muratkeremozcan/next-app-mosh/notes.md

 - Only downloads the content of the target page (click on Users link, it only downloads the content for Users)

-  `rsc` for react server component.
+  `rsc` indicates that it is a react server component.

   ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/buic7c7jt50me87i906c.png)

-- It pre-fetches the links that are in the viewport.
+- Prefetches the links that are in the viewport, to provide smooth navigation between pages,

   We need to run the app in production mode to see this:

   `npm run build && npm start` The sort-by links (name and email) are pre-fetched to improve performance.

   ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/amju4hvrapm569tqd1e9.png)

-- Caches pages on the client.
+- Caching; as the user moves around our application, Next.js stores the page content in a cache on the client.
+So, if they revisit a page that already exists in the cache, Next.js simply grabs it from the cache instead of making a new request to the server.
+The client cache exists in the browser’s memory and lasts for an entire session.
+It gets reset when we do a full refresh.

   Nav to Home and Users, clear Network.
 Repeat, and network will not get anything new, because it is cached.
 The cache resets on a full page reload.